AIARE Avalanche Level 1 Truckee Tahoe CA

 - Self-empowerment regarding backcountry travel & decision-making

 Backcountry skis or splitboard, ski poles, ski or snowboard boots, climbing skins, avalanche beacon, avalanche probe, avalanche shovel, backcountry backpack, and proper outerwear and warm layers for field time.
 A limited quantity of shovels, probes, and BCA beacons in an Osprey Ski Pack are available to rent for the course on a first-come, first-serve basis.
 These are available at the online checkout and will be brought to the course by your instructor.
-We recommend Alpenglow in Tahoe City or Tahoe Mountain Sports or The Backcountry in Truckee if you need to rent any other gear.
+We recommend Alpenglow in Tahoe City or Tahoe Mountain Sports Tahoe Sports Hub, The Backcountry in Truckee if you need to rent any other gear.

 FLY: To Reno-Tahoe airport and take a shuttle or car to Truckee, CA.